 What Is Involved in Football Player Tax?

 NFL players are traditional employees of the teams they play for.
-Rules dictating tax planning for football players limit the expenses they can deduct on their tax return as an employee business expense.
+Rules dictating tax planning for football players limit the expenses they can deduct on their tax return as employee business expenses.

 Some unique things that professional football players may deduct include: